 |Occupational Therapy | Physical Therapy | Speech Therapy | Sports Medicine Rehab|

 Speech pathology services provided through the OCH Regional Medical Center Rehab Services Department are benefiting many people in this area.
-Licensed Speech-Language Pathologists Laurel Jones and Lori Windle provide identification, evaluation and rehabilitation for a variety of speech, language, fluency, voice, swallowing, and cognitive disorders.
+Licensed Speech-Language Pathologist Lori Windles provide identification, evaluation and rehabilitation for a variety of speech, language, fluency, voice, swallowing, and cognitive disorders.

 As many as one in ten Americans has some form of communication disorder that interferes with their ability to interact with their family, friends and members of their community.
 Whether a child with an articulation/speech disorder, an adult with language impairment resulting from trauma/brain injury, or a geriatric patient with cognitive impairments resulting from stroke, there is a common goal: to gain or regain functional communication.